PavelPZ/riverpod_navigator/README.md

 ### Code of example

-The full code is available here [simple.dart](https://github.com/PavelPZ/riverpod_navigator/blob/main/examples/doc/lib/src/simple.dart).
+The full code is available here:
+[simple.dart](https://github.com/PavelPZ/riverpod_navigator/blob/main/examples/doc/lib/src/simple.dart).

 ## What's under the hood

 A brief introduction to the riverpod_navigation principle can help with its use.
 How is our mission "to keep *string-path* <= **typed-path** => *navigation-stack* always in sync" implemented?

+Let's look at the principles of how to implement login app flow.

 ### In the beginning there are riverpod providers and their states